Adaptive and Optimal Second-order Optimistic Methods for Minimax Optimization: Conclusion and limitations

 \section{Conclusion and limitations}

-We propose the first parameter-free and line-search-free second-order method for solving convex-concave min-max optimization problems.
+We proposed the first parameter-free and line-search-free second-order method for solving convex-concave min-max optimization problems.
 Our methods eliminate the need for line-search and backtracking mechanisms by identifying a sufficient condition on the approximation error and designing a data-adaptive update rule for step size $\eta_t$ that satisfies this condition.
-Our adaptive strategy is distinguished from conventional approaches by its non-monotonic behavior.
-Additionally, we eliminated the need for the knowledge of the Lipschitz constant of the Hessian by appropriately regularizing the second-order information with an adaptive scaling parameter $\lambda_t$.
+Notably, distinct from conventional approaches, our adaptive step size rule can be non-monotonic.
+Additionally, we removed the requirement to know the Lipschitz constant of the Hessian by appropriately regularizing the Hessian matrix with an adaptive scaling parameter $\lambda_t$.

-The parameter-free optimal rates were achievable under the additional assumption that the gradient is Lipschitz continuous.
+The convergence rate for our fully parameter-free method was established under the additional assumption that the gradient is Lipschitz continuous.
 This assumption helps control the prediction error without imposing artificial boundedness conditions.
 Our method ensures that the generated sequence remains bounded even without access to any Lipschitz parameters.
-Achieving the same parameter-free results without this assumption remains an open problem worth exploring.
+Extending these parameter-free guarantees without the Lipschitz gradient assumption remains an open problem worth exploring.